nazumaJP27/pygameGhoulsNGhosts/README.md

 ## Installation

-#### 🕹 *If you just want to play the game, download the executable file on https://nazuma.itch.io/pygame-ghouls-n-ghosts.* 👻
+#### 🕹 *If you just want to play the game, download the executable file at https://nazuma.itch.io/pygame-ghouls-n-ghosts.* 👻

 To run the Pygame Ghouls 'N Ghosts project, follow these steps: